janverschelde/PHCpack/src/doc/source/tutorial.rst

 to type in 1 instead of 0, so we can see the progress of the program as it adds solution after solution to the output file.

-If we look at the output file for the system in multilin, then we see that the mixed volume equals the 4-homogeneous Bezout number.
+If we look at the output file for the system in ``multilin``, then we see that the mixed volume equals the 4-homogeneous Bezout number.
 Since polyhedral methods (e.g. to compute the mixed volume) are computationally more expensive than the solvers based on product homotopies, we can solve the same problem faster.
 If we run the program on the system in multilin in full mode,